elielouis/2011-2012-projects/SchoolApps/README.md

-Some programs I wrote to help me study English.
+Some programs I wrote to help me study.
+ArmApp is to train arithmetics
+DictApp is to train for dictation tests
+MeanApp is to memorize meanings